bcgov/OCWA/frontend/README.md

 #### `storage.bucket: string` `required`

 Set to the bucket you are storing your files in.
-See the `microservices/storageApi` for these values.
+See the [Storage service README](../microservices/storageApi/README.md) for these values.

 #### `storage.accessKey: string` `required`

-See the `microservices/storageApi` for these values.
+See the [Storage service README](../microservices/storageApi/README.md) for these values.

 #### `storage.secretKey: string` `required`

-See the `microservices/storageApi` for these values.
+See the [Storage service README](../microservices/storageApi/README.md) for these values.

+**NOTE:** Minio is only used for file _viewing_.
+TUSD is used for uploading though there is no configuration required to upload via the frontend.

 ### `user` settings

 #### `user.idField: string` `required`

 Declare which property on a authenticated user object is the ID key.
-Defaults to `preferred_username`.
+Defaults to `preferred_username` but can be whatever your authentication setup outputs.

 ## 2. Groups and Modes